 To establish a trustworthy, approachable identity of your brand, you must mention ways of contact.

 Some brands take it a step further; they have a chat popup monitored by a sales agent (real or virtual).
-The job of the sales agent is to ensure the landing page doesn’t leak the leads.
-His focus should be to drive the customer to click the CTA.
-As the visitor reads through your landing page, he may naturally have some questions.
-If a sales agent available to solve all their queries, it accelerates the conversion rate.
+The job of the sales agent is to ensure the landing page doesn’t leak leads.
+The focus should be to drive the customer to click the CTA.
+As the visitor reads through your landing page, they may naturally have some questions.
+If a sales agent is available to solve all their queries, it accelerates the conversion rate.

 Sometimes, the customer doesn’t fall into any of your customer personas or the sales agent needs more information.
-In such scenarios, the agent can be trained to forward the query to a higher authority sales rep or a different team.
+In such scenarios, the agent can be trained to forward the query to a higher authority or a different team.
 Here, the prospect’s query may not be resolved instantly; it simply ensures the leads are not leaked.
-It tells the customer that your company (who they are giving money to) is responsive.
+It tells the customer that your company is responsive.

 The concrete elements mentioned above are the essential parts of a landing page.
 They are your building blocks; you will have to use each of them to create your landing page.